top of page

 Keila Wakao

-Keila Wakao won First Prize at the 2021 Menuhin International Violin Competition Junior Division, along with the Composer Award for Outstanding Performance of a Commissioned Work, and was also awarded the Gold Medal and Bach Prize at the 2021 Stulberg International String Competition.
-In 2023, she received the Aoyama Music Foundation Award for Upcoming Artists in Japan and was named a recipient of Charlotte White’s Salon de Virtuosi Career Grant in New York.
-In 2024, she was awarded the Next Generation Distinguished Cultural Achievement Award from the Japan Society of Boston and was featured on CBS Boston television news.
+Additionally, Keila has received further honors including First Prize at the Schadt String Competition (2026), the Gold Medal and Bach Prize at the Stulberg International String Competition (2021), the Aoyama Music Foundation Award for Upcoming Artists in Japan, the Salon de Virtuosi Career Grant in New York (2023), and the Next Generation Distinguished Cultural Achievement Award from the Japan Society of Boston (2024).

-Named a “VC Artist” by Violin Channel, Keila Wakao has performed as soloist and in recital throughout the United States, Japan, Germany, Singapore, and the United Kingdom in venues such as Symphony Hall and Jordan Hall (Boston), Cadogan Hall (London), Victoria Concert Hall (Singapore), and Carnegie Weill Recital Hall (New York City).
-She made her solo debut with an orchestra at age 9 and has since performed with ensembles including the Boston, Tokyo Philharmonic, Baden-Baden, Albany, Richmond, Eugene, Chattanooga, Adelphi, Kalamazoo, Resound Collective, and Reading symphony orchestras and the Baltimore Chamber Orchestra.
-In 2017, Keila was invited to speak and perform at TEDxBoston.
+Named a “VC Artist” by The Violin Channel, Keila Wakao has performed as soloist and recitalist throughout the United States, Japan, Germany, Singapore, and the United Kingdom.
+She has appeared in leading venues including Symphony Hall and Jordan Hall in Boston, Cadogan Hall in London, Victoria Concert Hall in Singapore, and Carnegie Weill Recital Hall in New York City.
+She made her solo debut with orchestra at the age of nine and has since performed with ensembles including the Boston, Tokyo Philharmonic, Tokyo Symphony, Baden-Baden, Albany, and Richmond symphony orchestras, as well as the Resound Collective, and the Baltimore Chamber Orchestra.
+In 2017, she was invited to speak and perform at TEDxBoston.

-Keila plays on the 1690 Cremona “Theodor” Stradivarius violin, on loan from the Ryuji Ueno Foundation and Rare Violins In Consortium, Artists and Benefactors Collaborative.
+Keila Wakao performs on the 1690 Cremona “Theodor” Stradivarius violin, on loan from the Ryuji Ueno Foundation and Rare Violins In Consortium, Artists and Benefactors Collaborative.

 © Junichiro Matsuo